 Whenever you design marketing and advertising materials for your brand, researching your target audiences’ cultural associations with each color is an important part of your due diligence.
 Using a color scheme that doesn’t fit with your audience’s expectations for your brand can doom it before it reaches the market.

-The best colors for your call to action
+The best colors in marketing for your call to action

 Red is the best color for a call to action because it’s all about action and doing things NOW, right?
 Not necessarily.
 Although red can be a great color to use for your call to action (CTA) and it certainly is used successfully by many companies, it’s not your only color choice for a CTA button—nor is it always your best choice.